Dirac vs. Majorana HNLs (and their oscillations) at SHiP: Model

 The slightly different masses of the HNLs mediating the process lead to different dispersion relations $q_I^2 = M_I^2$.
 As a consequence, the space-time-dependent phase $e^{-iq_I\cdot (x_D-x_P)}$ acquired by the HNL between its production and decay will differ slightly for each mass eigenstate.
 When squaring the amplitude in order to obtain the differential decay rate, the interference terms between the partial amplitudes coming from different mass eigenstates will therefore feature a space-time-dependent modulation: HNL oscillations.
 The external wave packet model allows one to unambiguously establish the expression for the oscillation phase and check that the entire process remains coherent in all experimentally relevant situations.

-The present paper does not aim to be a detailed study of HNL oscillations, which have already been covered in various settings and limits in the literature ~\cite{Asaka:2005pn,eijima_parameter_2018,1409.4265,1505.04749,anamiati_quasi-dirac_2016,1709.03797,1805.00070,1810.07210}.
+The present paper does not aim to be a detailed study of HNL oscillations, which have already been covered in various settings and limits in the literature ~\cite{Asaka:2005pn,eijima_parameter_2018,1409.4265,1505.04749,anamiati_quasi-dirac_2016,1709.03797,Das:2017hmg,1805.00070,1810.07210}.
 Therefore, we will only quote the main result.
-Let $\diff\hat{\Gamma}_{\alpha\beta}^{\pm\pm}$ be the differential decay rate for the above-described process $H \rightarrow [h'] l_{\alpha}^{\pm} (N \rightarrow l_{\beta}^{\pm} h'')$ with a single HNL, in the (unphysical) limit of unit mixing angles between the HNL and all three active flavors, and without the absorptive part.
-The coherent differential width $\smash{\diff\Gamma_{\alpha\beta}^{\pm\pm}(\tau)}$ for $\mathcal{N}$~HNLs, as a function of the proper time $\tau = \sqrt{(x_D-x_P)^2}$ between the HNL production and decay vertex, is then:
+Let $\diff\hat{\Gamma}_{\alpha\beta}^{\pm\pm}$ be the differential rate for the above-described process $H \rightarrow [h'] l_{\alpha}^{\pm} (N \rightarrow l_{\beta}^{\pm} h'')$ mediated by a single Majorana HNL~$N$, in the (unphysical) limit of a unit mixing angle between the HNL and the active flavor $\alpha$ at its production vertex, with flavor $\beta$ at its decay vertex, and without the absorptive part.
+The coherent differential rate $\smash{\diff\Gamma_{\alpha\beta}^{\pm\pm}(\tau)}$ in the presence of $\mathcal{N}$~nearly degenerate HNLs mediating the process, as a function of the proper time $\tau = \sqrt{(x_D-x_P)^2}$ between the HNL production and decay vertex, is then: